 4.2 Shell and organic material controls on post-nourishment recovery:

-Changes in inorganic and organic content, such as shells, shell fragments, and more degradable organic detritus can play a role in post-nourishment outcomes (van der Wal 1998; Peterson et al. 2000; Peterson et al. 2014).
+Changes in inorganic and organic content, such as shells, shell fragments, and more degradable organic detritus, can play a role in post-nourishment outcomes (van der Wal 1998; Peterson et al. 2000; Peterson et al. 2014).
 Some investigators have found that high shell content in replacement sands affects compaction and permeability of the new beach (McLachlan 1996; Rakocinski et al. 1996; Lindquist and Manning 2001; Peterson et al. 2000; Peterson and Manning 2001).
 Excess shell material on the beach’s surface can create an armor-like veneer that may inhibit invertebrate burrowing (Peterson et al. 2000; Peterson et al. 2014) and interfere with the ability of shore birds and sea turtles to establish viable nesting sites (Peterson et al. 2014).
 Other studies, however, indicated that changes in the surface veneer had little effect on animal behavior and in some cases even enhanced nesting viability for shore birds (Melvin et al. 1991) and turtles (Davis et al. 1999) on dry sections of the nourished beach.
 Davis et al. (1999) stated emphatically that turtles along the Gulf Coast of Florida “...paid no attention to compaction” or other surface phenomena.

 Shells, shell fragments, or hash present in significant quantities can also alter the resultant beach surface topography.
 The larger shelly material skews the effective mean grain size toward lower phi sizes (larger effective diameters), which collaterally changes the total sediment transportability on the beach by both winds and breaking waves (Nelson et al. 1987; Peterson et al, 2001; Greene 2002; Speybroeck et al. 2006).
 The (re)development of dunes, and the subsequent (re)establishment of vascular plant growth also depend on this transportability of the new fill sands (McLachlan 1991; Peterson et al. 2014).
 Regular sand transport is also thought to be important in controlling fungal growth on the dune (van der Putten and Peters 1997).
 Left unchecked the fungal growth can harm the root systems of certain beach and dune grasses that populate the upper beach and dune systems (van der Putten and Peters 1997).